-If you and your partner are both UK or European Economic Area (EEA) nationals (including Switzerland), then notice must be given to the local register office to where you each reside.
+If you and your partner are both UK or European Economic Area (EEA) nationals (including Switzerland), then notice must be given at the register office for the borough or district in which you each reside.

 You will need to book an appointment to give notice of intention.
 Before you book, please make sure you have read through the guidance below.